 Statistics are presented for all funds for which the relevant data have been reported to the FSMA.
 The relevant data should be reported to the FSMA for all active funds.
-Active funds are funds for which the initial subscription period has been closed and which have not entered into a liquidation or merger process.
+Active funds are funds for which the initial subscription period has been closed and have assets under management and which have not entered into a liquidation or merger process.